khale/site/content/authors/admin/_index.md

 I have been fortunate to receive the NSF CAREER award (2023-2028), as well as the IIT College of Computing's Excellence in Teaching and Excellence in Research awards.

 I received my PhD from [Northwestern University](https://northwestern.edu), where I worked with [Peter Dinda](http://pdinda.org).
 Before that
-I received my B.S. in computer science from UT Austin, where I worked with [Boris Grot](http://homepages.inf.ed.ac.uk/bgrot/) and
+I received my B.S. in computer science from UT Austin. and